Course - Bachelor's Thesis Political Science - POL2900

 Learning methods and activities

 Seminars, courses and individual supervision.
-Parts of the course will be taught in English.
+Parts of the course may be taught in English.

 Compulsory assignments